mbattaglia170/UFOs/README.md

 #Results

-Before completing a search, please reference the link below https://github.com/mbattaglia170/UFOs/blob/main/UFOs/UFO_search.png
+Before completing a search, please reference the link: https://github.com/mbattaglia170/UFOs/blob/main/UFOs/UFO_search.png

 While performing a search, you can fill out any combination of the filters.
 For example, if you were interested in UFOs on the 3rd of March, please type in the date as shown in the filler.
 After typing in '3/03/2022', you can either click out of the filter or hit enter to complete the search.